kerkeslager/fur/README.md

 denominator is 0 in division, like `prove() not is_provable(_ / 0);`.

 Under certain circumstances, might we be able to treat functions as axioms?

+### Threading benchmarks
+I'd like to have benchmarks around, well, everything, but a high priority is threading scalability.
+Memory usage is one limiting factor on threading.
+Looking at benchmarks for other languages, I think a reasonable goal is that the Fur equivalent of the following benchmark should stay below 50MB of memory usage:

+    #include <pthread.h>
+    #include <unistd.h>

+    void* threadFunction(void* arg) {
+      sleep(10);
+      pthread_exit(NULL);
+    }

+    int main() {
+      int numThreads = 1000000;
+      pthread_t threads[numThreads];

+      for (int i = 0; i < numThreads; i++) {
+        pthread_create(&threads[i], NULL, threadFunction, NULL);
+      }

+      for (int i = 0; i < numThreads; i++) {
+        pthread_join(threads[i], NULL);
+      }

+      return 0;
+    }

+At 1 million threads, 50MB is approximately 52 bytes per thread.
+Keeping in mind that the above benchmark runs in &lt;16MB, spiking up to &lt;23MB during cleanup, this would give us about 30 bytes per thread to work with.
+With just a stack and program counter pointer, we're already at 32 bytes, and we don't even have message queues for threads at the time of this writing, but there are some packing options we can explore.

+### Multiline in REPL

+The REPL used readline for history support and to integrate system-wide user keymaps on \*nix systems.
+I explored multiline support in the REPL by allowing the user to hold shift while pressing enter.
+This is a convention introduced by websites.

+This turns out to be not possible with readline because readline doesn't actually track keypresses, it tracks *characters* received from `stdin`.
+The shift key doesn't emit a character, and since the enter key is not cased, we have no way of knowing if shift is depressed when the enter key is pressed.
+There are platform-specific ways of tracking the shift key, but I'm not ready to commit to a multiplatform maintenance nightmare any time soon.

+There are a few other options we could explore:

+* A different key combo.
+Ctrl+Enter is the most obvious.
+Ctrl emits characters to readline for historical reasons, but is bound in the emacs keymap.
+* An actual key sequence.
+Enter Enter is an obvious choice, but then we have to choose if Enter Enter submits the line, or inserts a newline.
+If it inserts the newline, we have to inject a delay before submitting to allow the user to press Enter a second time, which might make the REPL appear laggy (let's experiment with this?).
+If we have Enter Enter submit the line, that slows down the most common case where the user is simply entering a single expression.
+* Another possible key sequence would be \ Enter, which is intuitive in a way because \ is used elsewhere as an escape character, so it's like you're escaping the enter.
+A possible problem with this is that it could mess with copy/pasting (more on this later).
+However this does generally seem like a reasonable option.
+We could also use other escape sequences to perform other commands in the REPL.
+* There are only a few built-in keymaps by default in Readline.
+We could come up with a separate keybinding for each that fits in with the spirit of the keybinding.
+This also seems like a sensible option, but maybe a bit more work.
+* The option used by Python and some other REPLs is syntactic analysis, i.e. if a user presses Enter when the expression is clearly not complete, insert a newline.
+The problem with this in Fur is that many expressions don't require clear ending delimiters because we're using a 1-lookahead, For
+  example: `choose(a, b, c) = if(a) b; else c;` could easily break at `choose(a, b, c)` or `choose(a, b, c) = if(a) b;`.
+There's nothing stopping us from doing syntactic analysis *in addition* to one of the other approaches.

+Another related note is that we probably want users to be able to paste multiline input into the REPL.
+We might be able to handle this by detecting keypresses more rapid than are humanly possible.